RoboticImaging/LightConstrainedSfM/README.md

 ### Description
 This is the code for the paper
-**Burst Imaging for Light-Constrained Structure-From-Motion**, Ahalya Ravendran, Mitch Bryson and Donald G. Dansereau.
+**Burst Imaging for Light-Constrained Structure-From-Motion** Ahalya Ravendran, Mitch Bryson and Donald G. Dansereau.

 For further information please see the [Project Website](https://roboticimaging.org/Projects/BurstSfM).